Macon Coliseum

 The Macon Coliseum is a multi-purpose arena in Macon, Georgia, United States.
-It is home to the Macon Mayhem, a minor-league hockey team in the Southern Professional Hockey League.
+It is home to the Macon Mayhem, a minor-league hockey team in the SPHL.
 The Centerplex was home to the Macon Whoopee (ECHL), Macon Whoopee (CHL) and Macon Trax ice hockey teams and the Macon Knights arena football team.
 It seats 7,182 for hockey and arena football and up to 9,252 for concerts.

 History

 Macon Centreplex was built in 1968 as the first facility of its size and kind in the state.
 Mayor Ronnie Thompson was among its most influential backers.
 Thompson, who served from 1967 to 1975, blocked an appearance at the facility by the boxer Muhammad Ali because the mayor objected to Ali's Conscientious Objector status during the Vietnam War.

 The Centreplex quickly became Central Georgia's premier sports, entertainment and trade show venue, with concerts by well-known performers such as Elvis Presley.
 Presley performed at the centreplex on April 15, 1972, afternoon show and evening show, April 24, 1975, August 31, 1976, and June 1, 1977.
 Many others have performed here, including Led Zeppelin, the Allman Brothers Band, KISS, Van Halen, Jethro Tull, James Brown, War, Jackson 5, Jeffrey Osborne, Earth, Wind, and Fire, The Emotions, Bar Kays, Parliament/Funkadelic, The Temptations, OJays, Chicago, Leon Russell, Aerosmith, Rick James, Prince, The Time, Vanity 6, George Jones, Reba McEntire, Kenny Rogers, Hank Williams Jr., Red Hot Chili Peppers, Sarah McLachlan, Billy Joel, Katy Perry, Elton John and many others.
 R.E.M. filmed part of its first concert film Tourfilm here on November 11, 1989.

 Professional wrestling often comes to the Centreplex.
 World Championship Wrestling (WCW) was a frequent visitor of the Centreplex, holding multiple television tapings and non-televised house shows all throughout the 90s.
 WCW's supercard Clash of the Champions XXI aired live from the Centreplex on TBS on November 18, 1992.
 The show featured Ricky Steamboat & Shane Douglas winning the unified WCW World Tag Team Championship and NWA World Tag Team Championship from Barry Windham & Dustin Rhodes.
 Windham turned heel on Rhodes after the match.

 WCW Monday Nitro, WCW's flagship weekly live television show that aired on TNT, emanated from the Centreplex a few times: